lucaprudenzi/SNR/README.md

 	- iota (angle between the normal to the interferometer arms and the orbital angular momentum)
 	- the interferometer for which you want to compute the angles above: 1 for Hanford, 2 for Livingston, 3 for Virgo

-Once written the desidered parameters, you have to run a bash script that executes the Asymptote module and then the python module
+Once written the desidered parameters, you have to run a bash script that executes the Asymptote module and then the python module.
 To execute the script:
 ```
 bash snr.sh